CucumberWorks/stereOgram_SBS_Converter/README.md

 4. Model weights:

    > **Important Note:** Model weights are NOT included in this repository as they are too large for GitHub.
-They will be automatically downloaded the first time you run the bot.
+They will be automatically downloaded the first time you run the application.

    The application will automatically download the required model weights when you first run it.
 However, if you're in an offline environment or prefer to download them manually, follow these steps: